IELTS Speaking Samples and Answers

 - what you learned from this course

-Q. How do you think studying overseas will be different to studying in your own country?
+Q. How do you think studying overseas will be different from studying in your own country?

-Q. So what problems do you think you will have studying abroad?
+Q. So what problems do you think you will have while studying abroad?

-A. I will miss my family members and I think for the first few weeks this would be terrible.
-All my life I lived with my family members and being in a foreign country would mean that I can contact them over the phone and have video calls, but can’t spend time with them in person.
+A. I will miss my family and I think for the first few weeks, this would be terrible.
+All my life I have lived with my family and being in a foreign country would mean that I can contact them over the phone and have video calls only, but can’t spend time with them in person.

 The language barrier would be another problem.
-My English is better than average but still understanding and communicating with people of a different country who have a different accent is sometimes an unavoidable problem.
-Hopefully, this won’t last for a long as I am a quick learner and I will try my best to learn the manner, custom and accent of this country very quickly.
+My English is better than average people but still understanding and communicating with people in a different country who have a different accent is sometimes troublesome.
+Hopefully, this won’t last for a long as I am a quick learner and I will try my best to learn the manner, custom and accent of the native people very quickly.

 Another problem that might arrive is loneliness.
 This is going to be a new country and I won’t have any friends and relatives.
-So the first few days would be lonely I guess.
+So the first few days would be lonely, I guess.
 Travelling and not knowing the route and bus number would be another problem.
-The different kinds of foods in this country might be a problem as I am habituated to eat common types of foods available in my country.
-It might happen that I won’t find foods of my preference near my living place.
+The different kinds of food in this country might be a dilemma as I am habituated to eat common types of food available in my country.
+It might happen that I won’t find food of my preference near my living place.

 Q. Do you think you will have many difficulties adapting to a new culture?

 A. I guess it would not be much difficult for me to adapt to a new culture as I am already exposed to diverse customs and cultures in my home country.
-But of course, it is a bit tough to adapt a new culture very, especially when the culture and tradition are quite different from my home country.
-But I have the confidence that I won’t face many difficulties there, especially related to the new culture, as I already did my research on common customs and traditions of this new country.
+But of course, it is a bit tough to adapt to a new culture, especially when the culture and tradition are quite different from my home country.
+But I have the confidence that I won’t face many challenges there, especially related to the new culture, as I will do my homework on common customs and traditions of this new country.
 So nothing would be completely new and shocking for me, I hope.

 Q. Do you think that there will be any major changes in your field of study over the next few years?

 The courses change very frequently and many new algorithms are introduced to make the computing and software development more efficient.
-For instance, the data security, search mechanism, encryptions are very core subjects of Computer Science and they are changing very fast.
-It is not unlikely that new computing concept would emerge and that would be included in my field of study.
+For instance, the data security, search mechanism, encryption are very core subjects of Computer Science and they are changing very fast.
+It is not unlikely that new computing concepts would emerge and that would be included in my field of study.

 Q. How do you think an overseas degree will improve your professional skills?

-In my country, a foreign degree is given a priority in case of a job interview.
-Many local and international organisations even mention that a foreign degree from a reputed university would be a plus for the candidate.
-So I am sure having a foreign degree would open more opportunity for me in my professional life.
+In my country, a foreign degree is given a priority in a job interview.
+So having a foreign degree would open more opportunity for me in my professional life, I believe.

-The foreign universities, especially universities of first world countries, are renowned for their professionalism, study environment and facilities to learn better skills.
-I am sure I would be able to take advantages of these facilities and would be able to learn more.
-The top notch universities of a first world country are often renowned for their research and I will put every effort to get involved in such research facilities to enhance my skills.
+The foreign universities, especially universities in the first world countries, are renowned for their professionalism, study environment and facilities.
+I am sure I would be able to take advantage of these facilities and would be able to learn more.
+The top-notch universities in a first world country are often renowned for their research and I will put every effort to get involved in such research facilities to enhance my skills.

 Q. What do you intend to do once you have finished your studies?

-So in a nutshell, starting a job related to my study to enhance my skill would be the first thing I will do after I finish my graduation.
+So in a nutshell, starting a job to enhance my skill would be the first thing I will do after I finish my graduation.
 Apart from that, I have a plan to work on a personal eCommerce project that I have been planning for years.
-The potential of eCommerce in my home country is immense and I would try to tap in this sector to establish a large eCommerce business.
+The potential of eCommerce in my home country is immense and I would try to tap into this sector to establish a large eCommerce business.

-These are the plans I have now for my immediate future but time often drives us to new tracks and different motivations.
-So if something bigger and better comes across my pathway, I will plan accordingly then.
+These are the plans I now have for my immediate future but time often drives us to new tracks and brings different motivations.
+So if something bigger and better comes across my pathway, I will plan accordingly in the future.

 Q. What do you see yourself doing professionally in 10 years' time?
 And how do you see your personal life changing?

-A. Umm, predicting what I will be doing after 10 years is bit tricky!
-But if everything goes according to my plan and the Almighty drives me to the right track, I will own my own Ecommerce business after 10 years.
+A. Umm, predicting what I will be doing after 10 years is a bit tricky!
+But if everything goes according to my plan and the Almighty drives me to the right track, I will own my an E-commerce business after 10 years.
 I will be able to quit my day job at that time and would be able to fully concentrate on my own business.
-E-commerce would not be the only thing where I would be working then.
-At that time I will own some of the prominent and large software nationally and internationally.
-I have a plan to establish a night school in my hometown and hopefully in ten years that would be renowned one and a role model for the people of my locality.
+Moreover, I have a plan to establish a night school in my village and hopefully in ten years that would help many unprivileged people.

-After 10 years I will probably be a married person with 1-2 kids of my own.
-That would be a big change I guess.
-There would be many responsibilities and new ways of life.
+After 10 years, I will probably be a married person with 1 or 2 children of my own.
+That would be a big change, I guess.
+There would be many responsibilities and some changes in my way of life.
 I will devote more on doing humanitarian things than concentrating more on personal gains.
-Probably my choices of dresses, foods, music, movies and books would change and I would become more matured.
-Finally, I will have fewer friends than I have now but they would be very close.
-My relationship with my co-workers and employees would be more prominent than my relationship with my university or college friends.
-I think those are very significant changed that are most likely to take place in my personal life after 10 years or so.
+Probably my choices of dresses, food, music, movies and books would change and I would become more matured.
+Finally, I assume I will have fewer friends than I have now but they would be very close.
+I think those are very significant changes that are most likely to take place in my personal life after 10 years or so.